sabertazimi/awesome-notes/computerScience/dataBase/databaseBasicNotes.md

 *   left/right join on ...
 *   primary/foreign key
 *   references

-### Normalized Design

-*   every row has the same number of columns
-*   every row has a unique key(PRIMARY KEY)
-*   everything in a row is all relevant to unique key
-*   everything in a row is all relevant to each other

 > (id, name, birth, majar, grade) is not normalized, because grade is not relevant to student id